caojinzhou/starter-hugo-academic/content/landing/people.md

 # ...
 Put Your Section Options Here (title etc.) ...
 weight: 100

-title: I'm waitingg for you
+title: I'm waiting for you
 subtitle:

 content: